Backends¶

 iter_post_comments() |

-aiograpi — setup (in development)¶
+aiograpi — setup¶

 aiograpi and its transitive Rust dependencies (pydantic-core, orjson) are not pulled in by a bare pip install instagram-dl.
 Opt in explicitly: